-- Set up two baking trays with baking paper and pop on your eggplant and zucchini slices.
-Dab them all with a little olive oil and get them into the oven for 15 minutes.
-Take 'em out, flip 'em over and dab with a little more olive oil before sending 'em back into the heat for another 15 minutes.
-Once they're done, pull them out and turn down the heat to 180 degrees celsius.
+- Line two baking trays with baking paper and layer with eggplant and zucchini slices.
+Dab with olive oil and bake for 15 minutes.
+Take 'em out, flip 'em over and dab with a little more olive oil, then bake again for a further 15 minutes.
+Once they're done, pull them out and turn down the heat to 180˚C (356˚F).

-- Okay, now set yourself a nice saucepan over a med-high heat and drizzle in 2 tbsp olive oil.
+- Setup a saucepan over a med-high heat and drizzle in 2 tbsp olive oil.
 Sizzle the onion until translucent, then add the beef mince and a pinch of salt and pepper.
-Cook away until that beef is browned and any liquid is outta there.
+Cook away until the beef is browned and any liquid is reduced.

 - Yay!
-Now it's time to add the homemade pasta sauce or passata and a good glug (ie 125 ml) of red wine to your beef and onion and cook away until the saucy mix thickens nicely.
+Now it's time to add the homemade pasta sauce or passata with 125 ml of red wine in with the beef and onion and cook away until the saucy mix reduces nicely.

 - Now for the fun part.
 Layer up a nice large baking dish with half the potatoes, then half the beef sauce, then eggplant, then remaining potatoes, zucchini and finally the rest of the beef sauce.
 MM MMM.

-- Crumble that salty feta over the top.
+- Crumble the salty feta over the top.

 For the bechamel

-- Okay, let's get this cheesy ball rolling.
-Pop in the butter, flour and milk altogether in medium saucepan over medium heat.
+- In a medium saucepan over medium heat, add the butter, flour and milk.
 Stir constantly and thoroughly with a small whisk to keep it smooth.
 This step goes against most bechamel recipes, but it hasn't failed us once!
 It will start to thicken after around 5 minutes.

-- Alright now take that luscious white sauce off the heat and add in your nutmeg, salt, pepper, tasty cheese and parmesan and mix once more until smooth and cheesy.
+- Remove the white sauce from the heat and add in the nutmeg, salt, pepper, shredded cheese and parmesan.
+Mix once more until smooth and cheesy.

-- Now it's time to pour it all over your moussaka base.
+- Pour the white sauce all over your moussaka base.
 Top with a few more sprinkles of grated cheese if you like (you KNOW you want to) then pop it in the oven.
 Let it bubble away for another 20 or 30 minutes, or until that cheesy top is a glorious golden brown.
 Oh yeah.